Truro Quiet Lanes Trial

 As a regular user/cyclist of the lanes I would like to say the comments from the council and it’s councillors about the ambulance service not using these lanes is completely incorrect.
 Tuesday I was passed at the junction to penventinnie lane by an ambulance head towards shortlanesend and today Thursday I have had both an ambulance travelling back to treliske pass me and a rapid response vehicle heading towards shortlanesend pass me.
 This is obviously a well used route when the traffic of Truro is busy and putting a barrier across to stop traffic is going to put our struggling emergency services under even more unnecessary pressure and even lead to loss of life due to the time it takes to come in and out of Truro to access shortlanesend my home.

-Baffled82 about 2 years ago
+Baffled82 over 2 years ago

 Money should spent on replacing the footpath signs that have been removed.
 This might encourage people to use footpaths rather than walking on roads.